chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 Your skills come in when you have to understand whether or not to build, or when to build.
 Nobody else can tell whether a system needs creating to solve the problem, or how much needs to be built now.

 Put the editor down for now.
-Learn, demostrate and enable.
+Learn, demonstrate and enable.
 When you do this, you are not just adding to your team's effectiveness.
 You are multiplying it.

 ---